icaven/glm/readme.md

 OpenGL Mathematics (*GLM*) is a header only C++ mathematics library for graphics software based on the [OpenGL Shading Language (GLSL) specifications](https://www.opengl.org/registry/doc/GLSLangSpec.4.50.diff.pdf).

-*GLM* provides classes and functions designed and implemented with the same naming conventions and functionalities than GLSL so that anyone who knows GLSL, can use GLM as well in C++.
+*GLM* provides classes and functions designed and implemented with the same naming conventions and functionalities than *GLSL* so that anyone who knows *GLSL*, can use *GLM* as well in C++.

-This project isn't limited to GLSL features.
-An extension system, based on the GLSL extension conventions, provides extended capabilities: matrix transformations, quaternions, data packing, random numbers, noise, etc...
+This project isn't limited to *GLSL* features.
+An extension system, based on the *GLSL* extension conventions, provides extended capabilities: matrix transformations, quaternions, data packing, random numbers, noise, etc...

-This library works perfectly with OpenGL but it also ensures interoperability with other third party libraries and SDK.
+This library works perfectly with *OpenGL* but it also ensures interoperability with other third party libraries and SDK.
 It is a good candidate for software rendering (raytracing / rasterisation), image processing, physic simulations and any development context that requires a simple and convenient mathematics library.

 *GLM* is written in C++98 but can take advantage of C++11 when supported by the compiler.
 It is a platform independent library with no dependence and it officially supports the following compilers:
 - [Apple Clang 4.0](https://developer.apple.com/library/mac/documentation/CompilerTools/Conceptual/LLVMCompilerOverview/index.html) and higher